cavaliercoder/genesis/README.md

 My initial approach to this project was to use `go generate` to generate discrete functions for all < 65536 possible operation codes.
-This would significantly reduce the number of machine intructions and branches required to execute any given Motorola 68000 instruction.
+This would significantly reduce the number of machine instructions and branches required to execute any given Motorola 68000 instruction.

 The approach worked, (see early commits to m68k) and performed well at runtime,